zackees/template-docker-fastapi-site/README.md

 ## Database

-  * Use the postgres database in render.com
+  * Use the `postgres` database in render.com
-  * Use the sqlaclchemy ORM to model and access the postgres
+  * Use the `sqlaclchemy` ORM to model and access the `postgres`

-  * Models.py will model the postgres database
+  * Models.py will model the `postgres` database
   * db.py will use models.py to query, and return data as a pydantic object that will be returned
   * It's important to note that the api endpoints should be as simple as possible, with db.py doing most of the work.

 ## Background worker

-  * A background worker will perioidically scrape youtube and collect data on all videos to target channels.
+  * A background worker will periodically scrape youtube and collect data on all videos to target channels.
 We will use yt-dlp for this task.
   * But don't worry too much about how this is scheduled.